dub-flow/veracode-javascript-packager/README.md

 There also is a `sample-node-project` folder that contains a "Hello World"-ish `Node.js` application with a lot of the files that we want to filter out.
 This test project can be used to take `Veracode Node Packager` for a spin.

+Please feel free to extend the existing functionality, followed by a `Merge Request`.

 ## Built-in Help
 Help is built-in!